ataruno/markdown_test_maker/README.md

 * Replaces the selected text with the input box.
 * Hover your mouse over the [*] next to the box to see the answer.

+### Markdown Test Maker : Made By Box and Answer
+* Replaces the selected text with the input box.
+* It will be numbered as a legend.
+* Answers are listed at the bottom of the text.

 ## Settings
 Allow markdown to use html styles from vscode settings